easyuc/EasyUC/README.md

 The case study is mostly complete, and is giving us confidence that our architecture is sound.
 But it is involving heavy use of manual symbolic execution, guided by case analysis.
-Consequently, in order for this approch to scale-up to realistic protocols, various improvements will be necessary.
+Consequently, in order for this approach to scale-up to realistic protocols, various improvements will be necessary.